pjanthony2001/tp/docs/UserGuide.md

 **Examples:**
 -   `schedule delete h/Meeting with Client`
 -   `schedule delete h/Discharge plan meeting`

 <box type="info">

-It is only possible to delete an event if the heading exists in the events panel on the right of the application.
+**Note:** It is only possible to delete an event if the heading exists in the events panel on the right of the application.
 </box>

 **Walkthrough:**